 5. Conclusion

 The adverse climate change is becoming more difficult for people and farming in the North Eastern Hill Region (NEHR) to manage risks because it reduces the area's agricultural potential and causes rural unemployment.
 This review points out that it is necessary to use effective strategies in certain regions that are economically feasible and help protect the environment.
 Several key measures, such as using IFS, agroforestry, enhanced soil and water conservation, and developing climate-resistant farmer varieties, have made a big difference in building resistance.
 The best way to implement policies is to help farmers gain key capacities, ensure they can access loans and crop insurance, and foster local, community-based ways to handle climate change.
 It is important to enhance the functioning of current schemes, increase spending on climate-friendly infrastructure, and promote traditional knowledge with innovative ideas.
 Policy, research, and field activities must all be focused together to help the region's agriculture become sustainable and less vulnerable to climate change.

+Acknowledgement: Please state whether your research gain any funds or conflict of interest?

 references